Submitty/submitty.github.io/_docs/developer/testing/php_unit_tests.md

 To validate the unit behavior of the site code, we utilize [phpunit](https://phpunit.readthedocs.io/en/latest).

+### Dependencies

+Before running PHP Unit Tests, you must install the required dependencies.
+You may either run your tests locally or inside the VM:

+##### Inside the Vagrant VM

+1. Install [Composer](https://getcomposer.org/download/) through the command-line installation copy-paste.
+2. `cd` to `/usr/local/submitty/GIT_CHECKOUT/Submitty/site/`
+3. run  `composer update`

+*Please be aware that many unit tests will not work inside the VM.
+It is suggested that you run tests individually.*

+##### On Your Local Machine

 ### Running PHP Unit Tests

-*You will need PHP installed on your host system first, see [Installing PHP](/developer/testing/install_php)*

-To run the PHP unit test suite locally, `cd` to the `Submitty/site` directory and type:

-If you are running on WSL and are seeing errors, remove "`php`" from the following commands.
+*If you are running on WSL and are seeing errors, remove `php` from the following commands.*

+To run the PHP unit test suite locally, `cd` to `/usr/local/submitty/GIT_CHECKOUT/Submitty/site/` and type:

 ```
 php vendor/bin/phpunit